majidraza1228/local-mcpserver/README.md

 ### v1.0.0 (2024-11-24)
 - Initial release
 - Database server with SQLite support
-- GitHub server with repository and issue tools
-- Markitdown server for document conversion
+- Markitdown server for document conversion to Markdown